archielee/png_converter/README.md

 - cmake (for compilation)

 ## Compiling the executable
-1. Run `cmake .` in the top-level
+1. Run `cmake .` in the build directory
 2. Many files will be generated, among which is a Makefile.
-Once this file is present, simply run `make` in the repository to compile.
+Once this file is present, simply run `make` in the build directory to compile
 3. An executable should be generated in the top-level folder named "png_converter"

 ## Usage
-The utility currently only works for RGB24 images, 1280x1024.
+The utility currently supports RGB24, RGB32, MONO8, and MONO16 images.
+I've only tested with images of size 1280x1024, but should theoretically work for other image sizes.
 This will be expanded in the future.

-Run the executable in the command-line by running
+Run the executable in the command-line
 ```
-$ ./png_converter <list_of_binary_files>
+$ ./png_converter <options>

-ex:
+help menu:
-$ ./png_converter ~/test_images/*.bin
+$ ./png_converter -h
 ```
 The PNG images will be in the same directory as the binary images.